robertorosero/pyhtonmig/Doc/library/xml.etree.elementtree.rst

 .. method:: TreeBuilder.close()

-   Flushes the parser buffers, and returns the toplevel documen element.
+   Flushes the parser buffers, and returns the toplevel document element.
 Returns an Element instance.

 .. method:: TreeBuilder.data(data)

    Adds text to the current element. *data* is a string.
-This should be either an 8-bit string containing ASCII text, or a Unicode string.
+This should be either an ASCII-only :class:`bytes` object or a :class:`str` object.

 .. method:: TreeBuilder.end(tag)